 First, you’ll need sandpaper.
 Three different kinds, specifically.
 You’ll need 100-grit sandpaper for the first part to start the sanding process.
 You can buy the sandpaper here.
 Next, you’ll need 220-grit to resand right after using the 100-grit.
 You can get it here.
 Lastly, you’ll need 300-grit to resand after the primer.
 Get it here!

 The next product you’ll need is acetone cleaner to remove the sand dust before applying the primer paint.
 This will prevent sand dust from getting stuck under the primer and paint, which can make it look uneven.
 You can get some here!
 You should also pick up masking tape to cover your faucet and knobs when you paint, get it here!

-Lastly, you’ll need some enamel paint and spray primer.
+Lastly, you’ll need some waterproof enamel paint and spray primer for painting the fiberglass.
 You have full reign on what color combination you’d like for your bathroom (read also: Bathroom Ideas).
 Here are some paint options on Amazon you can order.
 You can pick up some spray primer on Amazon as well, here!
 Lastly, pick up some plastic to lay down on your shower to protect it from sand dust and paint here!

 Here comes the real meat of the article.
 The whole reason you read this article in the first place!
 The best way to explain how to paint your fiberglass shower is by listing the steps.
 You can read them here:

 - Wash your fiberglass shower thoroughly.
 This will help make sure you get rid of any grime or yellow tint that may have built up.